chuyaowang/obsidian/Biology/Computational Biology MIT/Appendix/MLE vs. Bayesian Parameter Estimation.md

 ### The prior

 The prior can be hard to define as a probability distribution.
 It is also argued that since different prior beliefs will lead to different posteriors, the Bayesian approach is not scientific enough.
-The counter argument says that many subject choices are already made in conducting an experiment.
+The counter argument says that many subjective choices are already made in conducting an experiment.

 ### The constant of integration